mardiros/pyshop/README.rst

     docker-compose up pgpyshop

-It will create the database with the default pyshop users admin/changeme and pip/changeme.
+It will create the database with the default pyshop users:

+* privileged user:   login admin, password: changeme
+* unprivileged user: login pip, password changeme

-If you want to use a different orchestrator, you have to link the postgresql container to pyshop container with the name postgresql.localdomain
+If you want to use a different orchestrator, you have to link the postgresql container to Pyshop container with the name postgresql.localdomain

 The MySQL support does not automate the database setup right now.

-The official docker image of Pyshop is available here on the docker hub:
+The official Docker image of Pyshop is available here on the Docker Hub:

 https://registry.hub.docker.com/u/mardiros/pyshop/